Floyd1229/git-paper/journal.md

 Author: Taylor Floyd
 Title: We love rolos

-Introduction: Rolos are the best candy in the world: fight me.
+Introduction: Rolos are the best candy in the world: fight me.[1]